aspire488/aspire488/README.md

 📍 Ernakulam, Kerala, India

 I build systems, not just demos — focusing on execution, automation, and real-world behavior.

-🧠 Actively learning and iterating — building in public as a first-year engineering student.
+Actively learning and iterating — building in public as an engineering student.

 ### 🚀 Current Focus